 - Are you against organ donations?
 If the answer is yes, then you’re good.
 If it’s no, then simply state that the two situations aren’t comparable because organ donors give consent.

 - Oh, but there were just two babies used in the process of making those vaccines and it was a really long time ago.
-And that somehow makes it okay?
+Even if that were true (it’s not), that doesn’t make it acceptable from a biblical standpoint.
 Even though there may be only one cell line in the actual vaccine, numerous aborted babies were used to derive that perfect cell line and even more are being tested on to replace it and to manufacture new vaccines.

 - Yeah, but God says, “love your neighbor as yourself.”
 God also throughout His Word, shows us countless ways to do that.
 Not one of them includes murdering unborn children, injecting viruses into each other, shooting our kids up with carcinogens, assaulting “perfectly good” immune systems, or subjecting immunocompromised individuals to live viral vaccine shedding.